-The school will receive €1,769 per annum for teachers employed pre -1 January 2011 and €1,592 for teachers employed post-31st December 2010 who opted out of the scheme.
+The school will receive €1,769 per annum for teachers employed pre-1 January 2011 and €1,592 for teachers employed post-31st December 2010 who opted out of the scheme.

-- 12. Capital Grants: With prior Trustee approval, the Board of Management may seek capital funding from the Department of Education and Skills under the following categories:
+- 12. Capital Grants: With prior Trustee approval, the Board of Management may seek capital funding from the Department of Education under the following categories:

-- New building and Extensions

-- Extensive refurbishment/conversion works (over €500,000)

-- Improvement works (under €500,000)
+- Major Projects

+- · Additional Accommodation

-- Emergency Works (See Circular 18/2011)
+- Emergency Works (See Circular 0068/2010)

-- Temporary accommodation
+- Remediation Programmes

-- Health and Safety
+- Summer Works Scheme

-Application forms for Capital Grants (Form SLE) and Emergency Works should be downloaded from the Department of Education and Skills website www.education.ie under School Planning/Building, Post-Primary.
+Application forms for Major Projects (Form SLE) and Additional Accommodation (Form ASA) should be downloaded from the Department of Education website www.gov.ie select Department of Education and click on School Building and Design.